 One good way to think about it is looking for a teammate or an engineer in the company that is rocking at the senior level, and try to learn from their actions.

-The Senior Engineer Level
+The Senior Software Engineer

 This is a level for strong engineers.
-From this level on it is not only about engineering skills but also having a bigger vision of the product and helping other engineers around to also improve and grow.
+From this level on, it is not only about engineering skills, but also having a bigger vision of the product and helping other engineers around to also improve and grow.

-What you should do in this role
+What you should be able to do in this role

 Your work touches your peers and your team more than before.
 You bring solutions and proposals to the table that affects coding style, workflows, planning, grooming, scoping or anything else that the team does.
 Your work starts to more and more elevate the whole team, instead of just elevating you as an individual contributor.